STATE FIRE MARSHAL LAW ENFORCEMENT AGENT, G21

 Knowledge, Skills and Abilities required at this level include those identified in Level I plus knowledge of the principles and techniques of arson and related investigations; of code enforcement and plan review; of investigative laboratories and agencies; of crime scene processing; and proper evidence procedures.
 Ability is required to conduct multiple investigations and inspections simultaneously; and to organize and present facts in a concise and objective manner.

-Education and Experience requirements at this level consist of those identified in Level I plus one additional year of qualifying experience as an agent in a public sector Fire Marshal’s Office.
+Education and Experience requirements at this level consist of those identified in Level I plus one additional year of qualifying experience as an agent in the Oklahoma State Fire Marshal’s Office.

 Level III Code: G21C Salary Band: L

-This is the specialist level of this job family where employees are assigned advanced level duties and responsibilities which may include serving as a field training agent for agent trainees, organizing and coordinating multiple investigations or inspections within the agency or with other agencies, or participating in the development or presentation of educational programs.
+This is the specialist level of this job family where employees are assigned advanced level duties and responsibilities which may include serving as a Field Training Officer agent for probationary agents, organizing and coordinating multiple investigations or inspections within the agency or with other agencies, or participating in the development or presentation of educational programs.

 Knowledge, Skills and Abilities required at this level include those identified in Level II plus knowledge of specialized investigative and inspection techniques and ability to train and coordinate the activities of others in complex investigations or inspections.

-Education and Experience requirements at this level consist of those identified in Level II plus two additional years of qualifying experience as an agent in a public sector Fire Marshal’s office.
+Education and Experience requirements at this level consist of those identified in Level II plus two additional years of qualifying experience as an agent in the Oklahoma State Fire Marshal’s Office.

 Level IV Code: G21D Salary Band: M

-This is the leadership level of this job family where employees are assigned responsibilities for supervising investigative and inspection activities of agents and others.
-Duties shall include review of investigation and inspection reports and activity reports and scheduling; preparation of employee evaluations; planning, directing, and coordinating field operations or programs; and assisting with the preparation of division budgets.
+This is the leadership level of this job family where employees are assigned responsibilities for supervising investigative and inspection activities of Agents.
+Duties shall include review of investigation and inspection reports, activity reports and Agents' activity scheduling; preparation of employee performance evaluations; planning, directing, and coordinating field operations or programs; and assisting with the preparation of division budgets.
 Responsibilities will also include assisting with establishing and maintaining effective relationships with fire, law enforcement, and other city, county, state and federal officials in the area of assignment or responsibility, and representing the agency at various meeting and conferences as required as well as performing investigations, inspections and other duties as needed and providing training to other agents and employees.

 Knowledge, Skills and Abilities required at this level include those identified in Level III plus knowledge of public relations pertaining to investigative activities; of supervisory principles and practices; of agency policies and procedures; and of safety and training practices.
 Ability is required to supervise the activities of investigative and inspection personnel and to conduct internal investigations.

-Education and Experience requirements at this level consist of those identified in Level III plus two additional years of qualifying experience as an agent in a public sector Fire Marshal’s office.
+Education and Experience requirements at this level consist of those identified in Level III plus two additional years of qualifying experience as an agent in the Oklahoma State Fire Marshal’s Office.